The personal journey of Scott Hall was not always glamorous, and his life was sadly never the same after this traumatic January 1983 incident.

-After the dispute, the patron found Hall’s car in the parking lot where he proceeded to smash the glass windows in.
-The club’s security guard, seeing what was taking place, directed Hall in the direction of the man.
+After the dispute, the patron found Hall’s car in the parking lot, where he smashed the glass windows.

-Hall realized in the situation that his fate was in jeopardy when seeing the firearm but understood that he had to act in self-defense.
+Hall realized his fate was in jeopardy when seeing the firearm but understood that he had to act in self-defense.

-"You know, a guy pulled a gun on me, and I took it away and shot him, point-blank, with a .45 caliber.
+"You know, a guy pulled a weapon on me, and I took it away and shot him, point-blank.
 A guy’s dead, and I’m the reason.
 This is bad."

-Anyone who has gone through a traumatic experience, let alone life-threatening, would typically start their recovery process with counseling.
+Anyone who has gone through a traumatic experience, let alone a life-threatening one, would typically start their recovery process with counseling.
 Scott Hall took a different path to healing.

 "I did probably the most unhealthy thing I could’ve done.
 I should have sought counseling like, right then, but I didn’t know anything, I was a kid."

-Four years after the E:60 special aired, Hall conducted an interview with Jim Ross for FOX Sports, where he opened up more on his past.
+Four years after the E:60 special aired, Hall interviewed Jim Ross for FOX Sports, opening up more on his past.

 Following the incident, Scott Hall was arrested, spent three days in jail, and was tried for second-degree murder.
 The case would be dropped due to lack of evidence, and Hall was allowed to walk.
 However, he was far from a free and happy man.

-Following the trial, Scott’s trauma took a terrible toll on him, and he contemplated suicide.
-Hall was raised Roman Catholic and believed all suicide victims would go to Hell.
+Following the trial, Scott’s trauma took a terrible toll on him, and he contemplated ending his life.
+Hall was raised Roman Catholic and believed all people who do this would go to Hell.
 Being afraid of that outcome prevented him from taking his life.

-Hall has said that he used to mix downers and alcohol regularly during that time.
-With Xanax being his drug of choice, he would take some after a match and then follow it with beers.
-One of the children from Scott and Dana’s marriage, Cody, is currently wrestling on the independent circuit but came under fire in early 2020 for a controversial remark made online.
+One of the children from Scott and Dana’s marriage, Cody, is was wrestling on the independent circuit but came under fire in early 2020 for a controversial remark made online.

 Redemption Of "The Bad Guy" Scott Hall

 Scott Hall knew he had a problem but felt helpless to fix his ways.
-Through time, he found that the first step was forgiving himself for his past and for his troubles.
-This forgiveness gave Scott clarity for the consequences of his actions and felt it was then time to change his life.
+Through time, he found that the first step was forgiving himself for his past and his troubles.
+This forgiveness gave Scott clarity for the consequences of his actions, and he felt it was then time to change his life.